If you have to buy it, get the best deal!

 – 0.153 oz/ 4.5 mL stila Glitter & Glow Liquid Eye Shadow in Kitten Karma (full-size)

 – 1 oz/ 30 mL Too Faced Cosmetics Hangover 3-in-1 Replenishing Primer & Setting Spray Mini

 – 0.04 oz/ 1.2 g Urban Decay 24/7 Glide-On Eye Pencil in Perversion (full-size)

 Medium Brown is too dark for my brows.
 As I already own it, I know I can make it work.
 Since I can make it work, I would keep this if I had the set.
 I do not want to go out of my way to purchase things that are not ideal for me, so this is not a selling point on this kit (for me).
 It is probably the best color when only choosing one for a set like this, because most of us can probably get it to work.
 Thus, I understand the shade selection.
+Though I have said so many times that they should have variations on the kits for color products to suit more customers.
 Those who love this color will probably see more value in this item.

 I do really like the Urban Decay eyeliner.
 It is pigmented, goes on smoothly, and mostly stays put on the upper lid.
 My waterline cannot hold this for too long.
 Perversion is the most sampled color, so I have a lot of these even after giving a lot away.